Khateebxtreme/Khateebxtreme/README.md

 I do like tinkering with development boards and making them a part of the Internet.
 I am also an avid reader so do contact me for reading recommendations.

-Skills:  HTML / CSS / Bootstrap 4 / GIT / Javascript / Node.js / React.js / IoT - ( Arduino , Raspberry Pi , Node MCU ) / SQL
+Skills:  HTML / CSS / MaterialUI / TailwindCSS / GIT / Javascript / Node.js / React.js / IoT - ( Arduino , Raspberry Pi , Node MCU ) / SQL

 - 🔭 I’m currently working on a MERN projects.
 - 🌱 I’m currently learning Data Structures / Algorithms and MERN stack.